codice/saml-conformance/README.md

 # SAML Conformance Test Kit
-This project is intended to be a set of blackbox tests that verify the conformance of an IdP/SP to the SAML Spec.
+This project is intended to be a set of blackbox tests that verify the conformance of an IdP/SP to the SAML V2.0 Standard Specification.
 It is currently a prototype being actively developed.

+> NOTE
+>
+> Only supports SAML Version 2.0.
+All other version are not supported.

 ## Setup
 To build the project: